jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 **Name:**
 **Project #:**

-Students will be assessed based on the following standards:
+Your project will be assessed using the following standards:

 - [ ] Standard 1
 - [ ] Standard 2
 - [ ] Standard 3
-- [ ] Professional Skills
+- [ ] Professional Development

 > ID Note: Fill these in with your course standards